BlackArch/blackarch/README.md

 # Contributing

-We encourage contributions in various forms:
+We Encourage contributions in various forms:

 * Bug fixes
 * Documentation